top of page

 The truth is this:

-✨ Until you understand energy balance, weight loss will always feel confusing.
+Until you understand energy balance, weight loss will often feel confusing.

-This is the concept most people were never taught — and the reason weight loss often feels confusing.
+This is the concept most people were never taught — and one of the biggest reasons weight loss can feel so overwhelming.

-Let’s break it down in a way that’s simple, science-based, and actually helpful.
+Let's break energy balance down in a way that's simple, science-based, and actually helpful.

 Energy balance is the relationship between: